Beekeeper inspecting brood frames during a routine hive inspection in the UK

 This walkthrough describes a typical full inspection of a single brood box colony.
 You can adapt it for double brood, nucs or different hive patterns, but the principles are the same.

-- Look for eggs, brood pattern and queen signs.
+7. Look for eggs, brood pattern and queen signs.
 Eggs show a queen has been present recently.
 A solid pattern of brood at different stages is usually a good sign.
 Note queen cells, play cups or charged cells.
+If you are unsure whether the queen is present, or you cannot find her, read what to do if you cannot find the queen.

-- Check for disease indicators.
-Watch for irregular brood patterns, sunken or perforated cappings, discoloured larvae or unusual smells.
-If you suspect disease, refer to the Bee Diseases and Pests pages and official guidance.
+8. Check for disease indicators.
+Watch for irregular brood patterns, sunken or perforated cappings, discoloured larvae, unusual smells, crawling bees or obvious pest pressure.
+If you suspect disease, refer to the Bee Diseases and Pests hub, use the colony health triage tool if you need help narrowing symptoms down, and follow official guidance.

 Reading Brood Frames, Bee Behaviour and Queen Status

 Over time, hive management becomes less about ticking boxes and more about reading what the bees are telling you.
+This is where inspections become especially valuable for spotting problems early.
 The following clues are especially useful.

-- Brood pattern: a compact area of brood with few empty cells often suggests a well mated, productive queen.
+• Brood pattern: a compact area of brood with few empty cells often suggests a well mated, productive queen.
 Scattered brood, many empty cells or multiple eggs per cell may indicate problems.
+If you want a deeper visual explanation, use the brood pattern guide.

-- Presence of queen cells: location and number matter.
+• Presence of queen cells: location and number matter.
 Queen cells on the bottom or sides of frames can suggest swarming preparation; emergency cells may appear mid frame after queen loss.
+If you are unsure what type of cells you are seeing or what they mean, refer to the queen cell identification guide and follow up with what to do if you find queen cells.

-- Smell and sound: many experienced beekeepers learn to notice when a hive “sounds wrong” – a higher pitched roar can signal queenlessness or stress.
+• Smell and sound: many experienced beekeepers learn to notice when a hive "sounds wrong" – a higher pitched roar can signal queenlessness or stress.
+If you suspect a problem, read queenless or supersedure to help interpret what you are seeing.

-For more on recognising disease and brood issues, see the dedicated Bee Diseases and Pests pages and the linked guides on bacterial, viral and other conditions.
+For more on recognising disease and brood issues, see the dedicated Bee Diseases and Pests pages and the linked guides on bacterial diseases, viral diseases, parasitic mites and other conditions.

 Space, Comb and Stores Management